naoshibaikyu/superbuddn/test.md

 Stardust: Who was that?

-Shinobu: No one important.
+Shinobu Happy: No one important.
 Whose move was it again?

 %In the bathroom...